cine, Lessons Learned

 Dehancer is another great plugin for creating a photochemical film look, but I keep it deactivated in the look node tree as I find myself wasting too much time trying to brute-force a look with it.
 I’m still not very good at creating predictable results with it and I haven’t really invested enough time to learn how to use it properly – yet.

-Also deactivated by default is the Cullen Kelly YouTube export LUT, only turning it on for YT delivery.
-I normally use Vimeo for distribution, and, like I mentioned earlier, I’ve found rec709 / rec709-A provides the best results when publishing on on Vimeo, aka looks most true to what I saw when grading after Vimeo has chewed on my upload and spat out their version – YMMV.
+Also deactivated by default is the Cullen Kelly YouTube export LUT, which I only turn on for YT delivery (duh).
+Myself I mostly use Vimeo for distribution, and like I mentioned earlier, I’ve found rec709 / rec709A provides the best results when publishing on on Vimeo, aka looks most true to what I saw when grading after Vimeo has chewed on my upload and spat out their version of it.
+YMMV.

 There’s also a lazy “Global” node to abuse for anything I need to add as the last step for all clips, e.g. cool or warm it up a bit, take exposure up or down to taste, etc. – a handy node for quick and dirty experimenting with new ideas after I feel satisfied with the general look without touching the main nodes.
+It’s also in there to remind me to keep trying different things – even when I’m satisfied with the look.

 My timeline look node tree also includes the MONONODES Balance and Clip utility DCTLs (so worth it – incredible productivity boosters – and keeps getting updated with new great features!) and additionally I’ve added the native False Color plugin, as five six (UPDATE: Added MONO’s new great “Heatmap” for exposure check in lieu of an “EL Zone System”, and also this “False Colors” dctl) “utility” nodes; “Zones” (aka DIY EL Zones System – don’t tell EL), Balance, White Clip, Black Clip, and Sat Clip.
 By just turning them on and off I can check the exposure and ratios, skin balance, and unwanted clipping across all shots (clips) really fast – turn the utility node on, select “refresh all thumbnails”, go to the Lightbox – and BOOM! – you’re checking all clips in seconds!
-I might also add this “blanking checker” utility DCTL in the future if I’m working on projects with footage shot with several different cameras.
+I might also add this “blanking checker” utility DCTL in the future if I’m working on projects with footage from different sources.

-<rant>I hate “False Color” visualisations as I have absolutely no connection to the color gradients that I’m seeing whatsoever, especially with Blackmagic Design False Colors (green, pink, and +80% of the rest of the color scheme is shades of gray?
-WTF?!
+To the person(s) who invented it: I hate “False Color” visualisations as I have absolutely no connection to the color gradients that I’m seeing whatsoever, especially with Blackmagic Design False Colors (green, pink, and +80% of the rest of the color scheme is shades of gray?
 IRE?
 WTF?
-Get out of here!).
+Get out of here!
+You got me bristling with ire, alright!).
 I have never understood how somebody would think this is a good and helpful visualisation for exposure.
-I thought I might be dumb or just missing some important clue, but it turns out smarter and much more experienced people than me also don’t like False Colors; Enter the EL Zone System – finally a “false colors” scheme that makes intuitive sense!
-I wish this scheme would be implemented, either by contributing to EL’s patent coffers retirement fund or by implementing something similar, see the “Zones” compound node in my node tree) as a native DaVinci Resolve fx AND BMD Video Assist hardware monitoring feature – in addition to the not so useful “False Colors” option).</rant>
+But what do I know.
+I thought I might be dumb or just missing some important clue they only share with you if you’re in the secret guild – but it turns out smarter and much more experienced people than me also don’t like False Colors; Enter the EL Zone System – finally a “false colors” scheme that makes intuitive sense!
+I wish this scheme would be implemented, either by contributing to EL’s patent coffers retirement fund or by implementing something similar, see the “Zones” compound node in my node tree) as a native DaVinci Resolve fx AND BMD Video Assist hardware monitoring feature – in addition to the not so useful “False Colors” option).

 UPDATE 1: Cullen Kelly launched the fantastic “Contour” film look builder plugin that is now at the top of my wishlist.
 That is to say, this is a pro level plugin with a (fair) price tag that I’ll only allow myself to buy if and when someone will actually pay me for grading, lookdev, shooting, anything.
 Playing around with the free (watermarked) demo version to get some mileage with it for now.